UAA GenCyber Academy

 - And about cybersecurity career pathways

-All 10th to 12th grade students in Alaska are welcome to apply, though preference will be given to:
+All current high school students in Alaska are welcome to apply, though preference will be given to:

 - Students who speak Russian, Mandarin Chinese, Farsi, Arabic, or Korean